terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name | null | Name of bootstrap bucket to pull firewall config from. insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
-Used for insane mode only. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
-Used for insane mode only. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway hybrid_connection | false | Sign of readiness for TGW connection bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
+Only used for insane mode and AWS GWLB. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
+Only used for insane mode and AWS GWLB. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway hybrid_connection | false | Sign of readiness for TGW connection bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
 Example: "10.2.0.0/16,10.4.0.0/16"